shlee2112/si507final/README.md

 - [ ] Information stored in the database is viewed or interacted with in some way

 ### Additional Components (at least 6 required)
-- [ ] Use of a new module
+- [x ] Use of a new module
-- [ ] Use of a second new module
+- [x ] Use of a second new module
-- [ ] Object definitions using inheritance (indicate if this counts for 2 or 3 of the six requirements in a parenthetical)
+- [x ] Object definitions using inheritance (indicate if this counts for 2 or 3 of the six requirements in a parenthetical)
 - [ ] A many-to-many relationship in your database structure
 - [ ] At least one form in your Flask application
-- [ ] Templating in your Flask application
+- [x ] Templating in your Flask application
 - [ ] Inclusion of JavaScript files in the application
 - [ ] Links in the views of Flask application page/s
 - [ ] Relevant use of `itertools` and/or `collections`
-- [ ] Sourcing of data using web scraping
+- [x ] Sourcing of data using web scraping
 - [ ] Sourcing of data using web REST API requests
-- [ ] Sourcing of data using user input and/or a downloaded .csv or .json dataset
+- [x ] Sourcing of data using user input and/or a downloaded .csv or .json dataset
-- [ ] Caching of data you continually retrieve from the internet in some way
+- [x ] Caching of data you continually retrieve from the internet in some way

 ### Submission
 - [ ] I included a link to my GitHub repository with the correct permissions on Canvas!
 (Did you though?
 Did you actually?
 Are you sure you didn't forget?)